Answers to Parent’s Frequently Asked Questions

 constitutional right regarding double jeopardy is solely a Constitutional provision

-concept and is not applicable to the University judicial process.
+concept and is not applicable to the University conduct process.

 Do I need to hire an attorney to represent my student?

-The accused student has the right to consult an advisor of his/her choice before, during, and after any conference, hearing, or appeal.
-Advisors are not permitted to speak or to participate directly in any hearing, conference, or appeal.
+The accused student has the right to engage a support person of his/her choice before, during, and after any conference or appeal.
+Support persons are not permitted to speak or to participate directly in any conduct conference or appeal.

 How are sanctions decided?

-A student may request an appeal on one or both of the following grounds:
+A student may request an appeal on one or more of the following grounds:

 Conditions for an appeal are specified in the Code of Student Community Standards.